joaofbfrade/ansible_n8n_nginx/readme.md

 ## Requirements

 - **Ansible**: You must have Ansible installed on your local machine or on a control node that will execute the playbook.
-- **Docker**: Ensure Docker is installed on the target host where you intend to deploy the containers.
-- **Docker Compose**: Required for managing multi-container Docker applications.

 ## Setup